-Course Outcomes: At the end of the semester the student would be able to
+Course Outcomes: On completion of this course, student will be able to

-- CO1. differentiate between different types of torques in measuring instruments and determine how to extend the range of instruments. - CO2. explain the operation of Instrument Transformers and the also the methods to measure unknown resistances, current and voltages using DC and AC potentiometers. - CO3. use dynamometer type wattmeter for measurement of power and analyze the operation of single-phase induction type of energy meter. - CO4. identify different types of bridges to measure unknown resistances, inductances and capacitances. - CO5. differentiate between a sensor and transducer and understand the principle of operation of different types of transducers
+- CO1. differentiate between different types of torques in measuring instruments and determine - how to extend the range of instruments. - CO2. explain the operation of Instrument Transformers and the also the methods to measure unknown resistances, current and voltages using DC and AC potentiometers. - CO3. use dynamometer type wattmeter for measurement of power and analyze the operation of single-phase induction type of energy meter. - CO4. identify different types of bridges to measure unknown resistances, inductances and capacitances. - CO5. differentiate between a sensor and transducer and understand the principle of operation of different types of transducers